colinmurphy1/colinmurphy.me/content/posts/mikrotik-google-fiber-ipv6.md

 add eui-64=yes from-pool=gfiber interface=bridge
 ```

 This command assigns a subnet from the `gfiber` pool created by the DHCPv6 client and assigns it to the bridge interface.
-EUI-64 must be enabled to generate a unique IPv6 address based on the device's MAC address.
-If you do not do this, you may run into issues with Duplicate Address Detection (DAD) with your interface's IPv6 address, resulting in loss of IPv6 connectivity on the interface.

 ## Testing IPv6

-Now that this is configured, your clients should now begin receiving IPv6 addresses through router advertisements.
+Now that this is configured, your clients should now begin receiving IPv6 addresses through SLAAC.
 You can test out IPv6 functionality by trying to ping an IPv6 service, e.g. google.com.

 ```bash
 # ping -6 -c 4 google.com